 If the SERP’s preliminary significance is determined to be White, Yellow, or Red and the licensee declines to submit a written response or to arrange a Regulatory Conference, then the preliminary assessment of significance becomes final, and the region will issue the final significance determination letter (as described in Section 4).
+If the preliminary significance is characterized as GTG and the licensee declines to submit a written response or to arrange a Regulatory Conference, then a Final SERP must be held to determine the final characterization of the finding and enforcement action(s), and the region will issue the final significance determination letter (as described in Section 4).
 The cover letter should include the appropriate paragraph referencing the licensee’s letter declining to provide a written response or attend a Regulatory Conference.
 By declining the opportunity to submit a written response or to request a Regulatory Conference, the licensee relinquishes its right to appeal the final significance determination consistent with the appeal process outlined in IMC 0609, Attachment 2.

 02.05 Tracking SDP/Enforcement Issues

-The SERP determinations are administratively tracked and filed .
+The SERP determinations are administratively tracked and filed using the enforcement tracking system.
 Enforcement Action (EA) numbers are assigned to findings that have been discussed during a SERP, regardless of whether the finding is associated with a violation.
 Prior to the SERP, an Enforcement Specialist or an Enforcement Coordinator will assign an EA number.
 Following the SERP, an Enforcement Coordinator in OE will complete a Strategy Form.
 The Strategy Form enables tracking of individual findings and potential violations.
 If there are any disagreements with the content in the Strategy Form, all comments should be provided to OE within three working days.
 In all cases, OE retains the responsibility for documentation of the SERP’s decision in the OE Strategy Form, remains on distribution for all related documents, and will be on concurrence for the final significance letter.

-If additional related findings are identified subsequent to a SERP, additional SERP meeting(s) would be conducted and separate EA tracking number(s) may be assigned.
+If additional related findings are identified subsequent to a SERP, additional SERP meeting(s) would be conducted, and separate EA tracking number(s) may be assigned.
 If the findings are determined to be Green, the related EA number(s) should be closed to reflect final disposition and the Strategy Form(s) should be updated to provide the basis for the final determination.
 Once an EA number has been assigned to a finding (and any related violations), all subsequent documents involving the finding should include the complete EA number (EA-YY-XXX).

 0609.01-03 LICENSEE’S RESPONSE – REGULATORY CONFERENCES AND LETTERS

-the licensee to provide additional information Both options provide an opportunity for the staff to receive information that was not considered in the preliminary assessment and that may affect the outcome of the final significance determination.
+Once a preliminary determination has been issued the licensee may choose to provide additional information for NRC consideration.
+The two options available, as stated in the preliminary significance determination letter, are to attend a Regulatory Conference or provide a docketed written response.
+Both options provide an opportunity for the staff to receive information that was not considered in the preliminary assessment and that may affect the outcome of the final significance determination.

 The licensee should notify the NRC by phone or other means within 10 calendar days how they intend to respond.
 Should the licensee decline the opportunity to participate in a Regulatory Conference or provide a written response, the licensee should inform the NRC of this decision in writing (e.g., formal letter, email).
 The licensee’s response, either written or via participation in a Regulatory Conference, should be completed within 40 calendar days of the licensee’s receipt of the preliminary significance determination letter.